 Once hailed as a simple application for posting and sharing photos and not much more, Instagram has evolved into an effective avenue to reach millions of potential clients with visual content.
-No longer constrained to photos, videos can also be posted to appeal to audiences.
+No longer constrained to images, videos can also be posted to appeal to audiences.
 Here are eight ways you can apply marketing through Instagram to increase your online reach and engage your community in a visually appealing way.

-2. Engage clients with contests: Get clients involved by running photo-based contests on Instagram.
+2. Engage clients with contests: Get clients involved by running photo-based games on Instagram.
 For example, ask them to post images that support a particular theme you've chosen to highlight.
 Users can tag their photos with a hashtag that reflects the theme or intent of the contest.
 Choose a winner among the posted pictures and provide a prize, such as a gift card, discount, sample of your product, or service consultation.